numpy/numpy/doc/neps/nep-XXXX-SIMD-optimizations.rst

 While compilers are getting better at using hardware-specific routines to optimize code, they sometimes do not produce optimal results.
-Also, we would like to be able to copy binary C-extension modules from one machine to another with the same architecture without recompiling.
+Also, we would like to be able to copy binary optimized C-extension modules from one machine to another with the same base architecture (x86, ARM, PowerPC) but with different capabilities without recompiling.

 We have a mechanism in the ufunc machinery to `build alternative loops`_ indexed by CPU feature name.
 At import (in ``InitOperators``), the loop